Writeup: Keycloak open redirect (CVE-2023-6927)

 Even though the vulnerability described in this post is patched, there are other opportunities for misconfiguration of redirect URIs.
 For example, consider the redirect URI pattern https://example.com* (without a trailing slash).
 In this case, all an attacker needs to do is register a domain and create the subdomain example.com.attacker-domain.com to bypass the restrictions.

-For more reading material on OAuth 2.0 and Identity Providers, see Defence in Depth: Clients and sessions (part 3/7) and How to choose an Identity Provider (IdP).
+For more reading material on OAuth 2.0 and Identity Providers, see Defense in Depth: Clients and sessions (part 3/7) and How to choose an Identity Provider (IdP).

 Timeline